Beko-Kaeuferportal/styleguide/README.md

 General:
 ====

-* Code in a functional way, avoid mutation when it makes sense.

 * Try to have methods either return the state of the object and have no side effects, or return self and have side effects.
 This is